MrMSmithDev/portfolio/README.md

 # portfolio
-A static page for my portfolio site
+A static page for my portfolio site.

+Built using React.js, Next.js and written in Typescript.